 Information on the numerous Europol initiatives undertaken since the beginning of the pandemic are detailed on its site.
-These include operations revealing global counterfeit medicine trafficking, face mask scams and intellectual property violations, and the publication of reliable information for the general public on safe practices and fake news.
+These include operations revealing global falsified medicine trafficking, face mask scams and intellectual property violations, and the publication of reliable information for the general public on safe practices and fake news.

 Blood transfusion and organ, tissue and cell transplantation: minimising the impact of the COVID-19 pandemic